 - Check the condition of the leaves.
 Do any of them have brown spots?

 - Look at the shape and the size of the leaves.
 Are they small, dusty, curling, or drooping, or are they large, shiny, and strong?

 - Look for new growth.
 The ideal plant has enough energy to be sprouting new leaves.

 - The new growth should be in good shape.
-Pass up a struggling bud in favor of a bright, happier looking new leaf like.
+Pass up a struggling bud in favor of a bright, happier-looking new leaf.

 - Pull out your mobile phone’s flashlight feature and check in the nooks and crannies for teeny tiny bugs.
 Remember, if you see anything, just tell the garden center and pass it up.